Homemade Strawberry Ice Cream

 • Add the milk, heavy cream, and vanilla bean (split down the middle) to a heavy bottomed saucepan.
 Bring the cream and milk mixture nearly to a boil over medium-high heat.
 Take the pan off the heat and leave it to infuse with the vanilla bean for 20 minutes.

-• Crush or blend the strawberries and pour into the cooled cream/milk/egg mixture.
+• Crush the strawberries and pour into the cooled cream/milk/egg mixture.
 Stir to combine.

-• If using an ice cream maker or churn, place the mixture in the refrigerator until thoroughly chilled (overnight is best).
+• Place the mixture in the refrigerator until thoroughly chilled (overnight is best).
 Pour into a prepared ice cream churn and process according to the manufacturer’s directions.
+When churning is finished, remove the ice cream to a container and place in the freezer for 3-4 hours before serving.

 Notes